-This Science News’ story, Neanderthals reveal their diet with oldest excrement caught my eye.
-The shifting and mixed opinion on diets finally drove me in the late 70’s to look outside the box and seek insight from nature for clues to the optimum diet for our species.
+Google: Neanderthals reveal their diet with oldest excrement for dietary research that really caught my eye.
+The shifting and mixed opinions on diet finally drove me in the late 70’s to look outside this box.
+Nature must surely offer more reliable clues to the optimum diet for our species.

 I’ve always trusted nature’s empirical example more than ‘expert human opinion’.
 This led me to conclude that we great apes evolved to eat a diet composed largely of fresh vegetable matter.
 I made up a chart to see how each of three ‘pure diets’ would fair vis-à-vis our core vitamin and energy (caloric) requirements.
 The chart compares three simple diets: 100% Meat, 100% Grain and 100% Vegi.

 These results made complete sense, although given modern circumstances and desires it certainly isn’t practical as our sole diet.
-Nevertheless, the further back we look in “Genus Homo” history (our branch of the great ape family tree), the more vegetable matter our diet turns out to contain.
+Nevertheless, the further back we look in genus Homo prehistory (our branch of the great ape family tree), the more vegetable matter our diet turns out to contain.
 It was only through advances in hunting tools beginning about 100,000 years ago, that our diet became much more meat oriented.
-See Science News’ Going Coastal: Sea cave yields ancient signs of modern behavior.
+Google: Going Coastal: Sea cave yields ancient signs of modern behavior.
 Then, with the onset of the agricultural revolution just 10,000 years ago, our diet became overwhelmingly grain oriented.

-This Science News’ story, Neanderthals reveal their diet with oldest excrement, supports some basic aspects of the so-called paleodiet popular today.
+This research, Neanderthals reveal their diet with oldest excrement, supports some basic aspects of the so-called paleo diet popular today.
 As usual with most things humans do, we tend to go to extremes.
-I imagine our ability to think causes this slide to extremes.
-This must be one symptom of our “disease”, i.e. Realizing I don’t know is better; not knowing this knowing is disease.
-This also helps explain why, in our search for ‘answers’, we walk right past the obvious.
+Our ability to think causes this slide to extremes.
+This is surely a consequence of our “disease”, i.e. chapter 71’s, Realizing I don’t know is better; not knowing this knowing is disease.
+This also helps explain why, in our search for answers, we easily walk right past the obvious..

 Here is a short excerpt from the ‘oldest excrement‘ article that speaks to some of this: